-On any acceptance of a candidate the chairman of the management committee shall issue an adherence document listing all elements of information appearing on the candidacy deed, signed by the member or bearing his/her fingerprint.
+On any acceptance of a candidate the board of directors shall issue an adherence document listing all elements of information appearing on the candidacy deed, signed by the member or bearing his/her fingerprint.
 This document shall include the member's undertaking to comply with all relevant legal, regulatory, and statutory provisions relevant to the cooperative.
 The document legally evidences its holder's capacity as member.

-Where the general meeting refutes the decision of the chairman of the management committee, this refusal makes the member retroactively lose his/her capacity as a member but has no effect on the actions this member might have taken with the cooperative between the acceptance date and the date he was rejected by the general meeting; these actions are deemed as taken with a third party.
+Where the general meeting refutes the decision of the board of directors, this refusal makes the member retroactively lose his/her capacity as a member but has no effect on the actions this member might have taken with the cooperative between the acceptance date and the date he was rejected by the general meeting; these actions are deemed as taken with a third party.

-Becoming a member is also subject to the payment of an adherence fee set at CFA Francs.
+Becoming a member is also subject to the payment of an adherence fee set at ....
+CFA Francs.
 Such fee is not refundable.